JuanMolinaG/acamica-delilah-resto/README.md

 npm install
 ```

-Next import the server/delilah_resto.sql file in your mysql installation and replace the database connection credentials with yours in server/.env file.
+Next import the delilah_resto.sql file in your mysql installation and replace the database connection credentials with yours in .env file.

 ## Start and Watch